tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>From Dublin Core, "This property is intended to be used with non-literal values.
 This property is an inverse property of Is Referenced By."
-The intended usage of this term in Darwin Core is to point to the definitive source representation of the resource (e.g., dwc:Taxon, dwc:Occurrence, dwc:Event in Darwin Core), if one is available.
+The intended usage of this term in Darwin Core is to point to the definitive source representation of the resource (e.g.,dwc:Taxon, dwc:Occurrence, dwc:Event), if one is available.
 Note that the intended usage of dcterms:bibliographicCitation in Darwin Core, by contrast, is to provide the preferred way to cite the resource itself.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
 			<td><ul class="list-group list-group-flush">
-  <li class="list-group-item"><code><a href="http://arctos.database.museum/guid/MVZ:Mamm:165861">http://arctos.database.museum/guid/MVZ:Mamm:165861</a></code> (MaterialSample example)</li>
+  <li class="list-group-item"><code><a href="http://arctos.database.museum/guid/MVZ:Mamm:165861">http://arctos.database.museum/guid/MVZ:Mamm:165861</a></code> (MaterialEntity example)</li>
   <li class="list-group-item"><code><a href="https://www.catalogueoflife.org/data/taxon/32664">https://www.catalogueoflife.org/data/taxon/32664</a></code> (Taxon example)</li>
 </ul></td>
 		</tr>